West Sumatra: Japanese occupation and Independence

 During the Japanese occupation, Residentie Sumatra's Westkust changed its name to Sumatora Nishi Kaigan Shu.
 On the basis of military geo-strategy, the Kampar area was separated from Sumatora Nishi Kaigan Shu and incorporated into the territory of Rhio Shu.

 At the beginning of Indonesian independence in 1945, the West Sumatra region was incorporated in the Sumatra province based in Bukittinggi.
 Four years later, Sumatra Province was divided into three provinces: North Sumatra, Central Sumatra, and South Sumatra.
-West Sumatra, Riau and Jambi were part of the residency within the Province of Central Sumatra.
+West Sumatra, Riau and Jambi were part of the residency within the province of Central Sumatra.
 During the PRRI rebellion, based on emergency law number 19 of 1957, Central Sumatra Province was further divided into three provinces: West Sumatra Province, Riau Province, and Jambi Province.
 The Kerinci region which was previously incorporated in the South Sumatra Regency of Kerinci, was incorporated into Jambi Province as a separate regency.
 Likewise, the Kampar, Rokan Hulu and Kuantan Singingi areas are designated as part of Riau Province.

 Communism in Sumatra has historically had an influence in the politics and society of Sumatra.
 Padang, Pariaman, Silungkang, Sawah Lunto, Alahan Panjang and Suliki of West Sumatra have been cited as areas which were particularly active in communism.
 During the PRRI rebellion, the insurgents arrested leftist activists and placed them in detention camps in West Sumatra.
-PKI cadres were detained at Situjuh and Suliki, whilst followers of the national communist Murba Party and other groups were detained at the Muara Labuh camp.
+PKI cadres were detained at Situjuh and Suliki, while followers of the national communist Murba Party and other groups were detained at the Muara Labuh camp.
 Incidentally, Hadji Abdullah Ahmad, a noted anti-communist and religious leader was from the Minangkabau Highlands, where communism was active.
 Numerous examples of anti-communist resentment also occurred, for instance during the Indonesian killings of 1965–1966, PKI-organised squatters' movements and campaigns against foreign businesses in Sumatra's plantations provoked quick reprisals against Communists.
 Repression against alleged PKI members and sympathizers continued for several years.
 As late as 1976 mass lay-offs of former members of the communist plantation workers' union Sarbupri members took place in Sumatra, actions motivated by the communist past of these individuals.